-Shian and Odu-Dua Housing Associations have health and safety leaflets for tenants that cover the issues in this section in more detail.
-You will find these on our websites, or you can call your landlord for a copy.
+We provide health and safety leaflets for our tenants that cover the issues in this section in more detail.
+You will find these on our website, or you can call us for a copy.

 If you have health and safety concerns at any time, please contact us.